AUDITIONS FOR PLACEMENT IN JAZZ BIG BANDS AND JAZZ SMALL GROUPS Fall 2020

 JAZZ SMALL GROUPS/COMBOS meet twice weekly for one hour TBA.

-Participation in these groups is a 3-term commitment unless you are studying off campus or graduating early.
+Participation in these groups is a three term/all year commitment unless you are studying off campus or graduating early.
 Below are the specific audition requirements for each instrument.
+Include your name, preferences for big band/combo, and in-person or remote participation on your recording, as well as the title/artist of the transcription you are performing (if applicable).
+Feel free to use online backing tracks, and if improvising on a Bb blues, include two or more choruses.
 Please contact the studio professor listed below if you have additional questions.

 SAXOPHONES: José Encarnación